DirectoryTree/LdapRecord-Docs/laravel/v2/auth/database/laravel-sanctum.md

 }
 ```

-We'll need to `use` the `DatabaseMigrations` trait to run our migrations:
+We'll need to `use` the `DatabaseMigrations` trait to run our application's migrations:

 ```php
 // ...